 8 Summer Fruits and Vegetables We Love

 Depending on where you live, you might be able to harvest asparagus anywhere from late winter to early summer.
 Green asparagus is most common, but don’t miss the opportunity to try the purple or white varieties if you find them.
 All types of asparagus are delicious grilled, sautéed, or roasted, but take care not to overcook it.
 Limp, slimy asparagus is less than appealing.
-Ot, try shaving raw asparagus into salads using a vegetable peeler.
+Or don’t cook it at all!
+Try shaving raw asparagus into salads using a vegetable peeler.

 How to store asparagus: Trim the ends off the spears, then stand the asparagus upright in a jar of water in the fridge.
 Asparagus only keeps for a few days, so use it asap.